-Founded in 1899, they built industrial engines and later supplied motorcycle engines to other firms including Olympia and Gloria.
+Founded in 1899, the firm built industrial engines and later supplied motorcycle engines to other firms including Olympia, Saving, C. Coudert and Gloria.

 Lurquin and Coudert in Britain

 L and C were the initials of Lurquin and Coudert, the new name of the Leonard firm of Long Acre, London, who produced motorcycles in 1904.